matthewdurbin/RadSI/README.md

 - fire

 ### Installation:
 This CLI is run direcly form a terminal.
 [Anaconda](https://www.anaconda.com/products/individual) offers a great distibution of Python, IDEs, and the Anaconda Prompt.
 It also comes with most of the packages you need, with the exception of Fire.
-(Assuming you have no Python distibution, it's easiest to download Anaconda, pip, fire, then RadSI)
+(Assuming you have no Python distibution, it's easiest to download Anaconda, fire, then RadSI)
 With [pip3](https://pip.pypa.io/en/stable/) installed, RadSI should be abled to be downloaded by simply entering

         pip3 install RadSI